Back to resources

 • administrative action (including disciplinary action).

-This protection does not grant a Whistleblower immunity to for any misconduct that they were involved in that is revealed in the Whistleblowing Report.
+This protection does not grant a whistleblower immunity for any misconduct that they were involved in that is revealed in the disclosure.

 Support available for Whistleblowers

-• appointing an independent support person from the People and Culture team to deal with any ongoing concerns the Whistleblower may have; and
+• appointing an independent support person to deal with any ongoing concerns the whistleblower may have; and

-FYA will also provide support and guidance to any FYA staff member thinking about making a Whistleblower Report.
-This support is available by contacting the Head of Legal or Chief Financial Officer.
+FYA will also provide support and guidance to any FYA staff member thinking about making a disclosure.
+This support is available through their manager, the People and Culture Team, and Your Call (https://whistleblowing.com.au/).

-Management of person against whom a Whistleblower Report is mage
+Management of person against whom a Whistleblower Report is made

-FYA recognises that individuals against whom a Whistleblowing Report is made must also be supported during the handling and investigation of the Whistleblowing Report.
-FYA will take reasonable steps to treat the person who is the subject of a Whistleblowing Report fairly, particularly during the assessment and investigation process.
+FYA recognises that individuals who are the subject of a disclosure must also be supported during the handling and investigation of the disclosure.
+FYA will take reasonable steps to treat them fairly, particularly during the assessment and investigation process.

 Consequences of making a false disclosure

-An FYA employee who makes a Whistleblowing Report knowing it to be false or misleading may be subject to disciplinary action, including dismissal.
+If an FYA employee makes a whistleblowing disclosure knowing it to be false or misleading, they may be subject to disciplinary action.
 The disciplinary action will depend on the severity, nature and circumstances of the false report.
+It may include dismissal.

 Availability of the policy